Hyatt at Olive 8 in Seattle

 We excitedly booked our 7-night cruise with Celebrity Cruises to explore the Inner Passage of Alaska on the Celebrity Solstice departing from Seattle, Washington.
 That's when the fun began!
 I started researching where to stay, where to eat, and what we were going to do.
 As I always recommend, we planned to arrive to the cruise port early, I wanted to give ourselves two nights before the cruise and as it worked out, we stayed one night afterwards.

-Through my research, I decided on the Hyatt at Olive 8 for a pre-cruise stay.
+Through my research, I decided to explore Seattle from Hyatt at Olive 8 for a pre-cruise stay.
 I've been truly impressed with Hyatt Hotels over the past few years.
 From their decor to amenities and dining, I've never met one I didn't love.
 This hotel was no exception.
 I'm a planner, so I started looking at rooms right away.
 About 9 months before (that's the beauty of a cruise since you know the dates when you book a year ahead) I reserved a 2 Queen Deluxe room.
 This room is a spacious 740-square feet with corner windows.
 It's perfect for a family.
 But only a few weeks before we were set to leave, I received an email from Hyatt asking if we wanted to upgrade for a nominal price to a Governor Suite.
 1,300 square feet plus a full AND half bath...with two teenage boys?
 Yes, please!

 Quick Tip: Before booking at a Hyatt Hotel, make sure to sign up for the World of Hyatt program.
 It's free and you'll be eligible for discounted rates and the opportunities to upgrade to the next room level for yourself!
 Plus, earn points towards additional benefits and stays.